OvercastCommunity/CommunityMaps/.github/ISSUE_TEMPLATE/map-submission.md

 ## Team Sizes
 How many teams and how large are they?

+## Screenshots
+Create an album on [Imgur](https://imgur.com) with screenshots of the map.
+Try to include at least one screenshot showing the entire map as a whole, from above, if possible.

 # Download Link
 [Package the map](https://pgm.dev/docs/guides/packaging/compiling-and-releasing) and upload it somewhere where we can download it, like **Google Drive** or **Dropbox**.